 See here for a full WHOOP review that goes into much more detail on all of its features.

-If you’d like to give WHOOP a try, you can use code MK30 to get $30 off your initial membership fee.
+If you’d like to give WHOOP a try, you can use the link below to get 10% off your membership fee.

 2. Oura Ring